TC25/Chicago_COMPASS/README.md

 # Chicago_COMPASS
-Community area summaries for Chicago and related scripts.
-Specifics below"
+Community area and redlining summaries for Chicago and related scripts.
+Specifics below:

 # Data
 Each CSV file (other than the Chicago_redlining files) provides summaries for 77 community areas in Chicago from WRF simulations, satellites, and socioeconomic surveys.